ddepe/CIFAR-10-Multi-Class-Classification-using-Pytorch/README.md

 The loss used in both approaches was Cross Entropy Loss.

-This was an assignment in UCLA's CS260 Machine Learning Algorithms
+This was an assignment(HW3) in UCLA's CS260 Machine Learning Algorithms